-A team shall be allowed eleven minutes in which to demonstrate knowledge of parliamentary law.
+A team shall be allowed 11 minutes in which to demonstrate knowledge of parliamentary law.
 A deduction of two points/second for every second over 11 minutes will be assessed.
-Example: 11:05 =10 point deduction.
 A timekeeper will furnish the time used by each team at the close of the event.